So, the basic idea would be to create armor plates that are of a certain color without obstructing details and having brush strokes all over.

 As you can see, the camo green begins to show more and more each stage.
 During the last stage I brushed a Camo green-ish color from the mix only on the most lit surfaces, which gives the model more volume.

 And here is how the final squad looks coated with this method.
 Notice that the details are all alive and well, there are no brush strokes and only minor touch-ups are needed.
-Oh, and it took
+Oh, and it took 1 hour and not too much wasted paint to do all 9.

 No comments: